timebertt/masters-thesis-controller-sharding/content/35-requirements.md

 In order to distribute object ownership across instances, there must be a mechanism for discovering available members of the sharded setup (controller ring).
 Instance failures need to be detected to restore the system's functionality automatically.

-As controllers are deployed in highly dynamic environments, the sharding mechanism must expect that instances are restarted, added, or removed frequently and can fail at any time.
+As controllers are deployed in highly dynamic environments, the sharding mechanism must expect that instances are restarted, added, or removed frequently, e.g., during rolling updates or for facilitating automatic scaling.
-Furthermore, instances will typically be replaced in quick succession during rolling updates.
 Hence, the sharding mechanism should handle voluntary disruptions explicitly to achieve fast rebalancing during scale-down and rolling updates.
+Furthermore, instances can fail involuntarily at any time, which must also be handled by the sharding mechanism.
 [@studyproject]

 \subsection*{\req{partitioning}Partitioning}